Cyfrin/Updraft/courses/solidity/1-simple-storage/7-memory-storage-calldata/+page.md

 }
 ```
 ## Conclusion
 Well done!
-You've learned the differences between storage, memory, and calldata in Solidity, enhancing your skills to develop robust Ethereum-based applications.
+You've learned the differences between the keywords storage, memory, and calldata in Solidity, enhancing your skills to develop robust Ethereum-based applications.

 ## 🧑‍💻 Test yourself
 1. 📕 How does the Solidity compiler handle primitive types and strings in terms of memory management?